Day 1 – Lima

 Transfer to the airport for your flight to Arequipa.
 Know as the “White City”, Arequipa is located in southern Peru at an elevation of approximately 7,500 feet and is surrounded by the towering peaks of El Misti, Chachani, and Picchu Picchu.
 Afternoon half-day Arequipa city tour & Santa Catalina convent.
 We visit the Plaza de Armas (the main square), one of the most beautiful in all Peru, Arequipa Cathedral, La Compañia Church and the 16th century Santa Catalina Convent.
 Completely closed to outside visitors for almost 400 years this magnificent convent has been the scene of many historic and religious events and adventures.
 For centuries, nuns lived their whole lives here isolated from the rest of the world.
 Overnight at selected hotel.
-(B)
+(Breakfast)

 Day 4 - Arequipa / Colca Canyon

 Early morning depart to Colca Canyon, reputedly the world's deepest canyon.
 Drive through the nature reserve of Pampas de Canihuas where it is possible to encounter Alpacas and Llamas.
 We will arrive in time for lunch.
 In the afternoon we will explore the canyon and visit the town of Yanque.
 Overnight at selected hotel.
-(B)
+(Breakfast)

 Day 5 - Colca Canyon

 Early wake up call for a visit to Cruz del Condor, a lookout point with a magnificent view of Mt.
 Misti and the swiftly flowing river far below.
 It is here that the Andean Condors are most often sighted.
 After lunch we will explore other towns of Colca Canyon and the thermal baths.
 Overnight.
 (Breakfast)

 Day 6 - Colca / Puno

 Mid-morning transfer to Chivay.
 Early afternoon departure from Chivay to Puno by bus.
 Box Lunch on the way.
 Arrival in Puno and transfer to the selected hotel.
 Overnight.
 (Breakfast, Lunch)

 Day 7 - Puno